shunnNet/vue-use-modal-context/README.md

 Most types in this package are exposed.
 The following explains the most commonly used type settings.

 #### Global components type
-When you are using globally registered components, if you are using `vscode + volar`, you can set the global components type through the following way:
+When you are using globally registered components (e.g: plugin), if you are using `vscode + volar`, you can set the global components type through the following way:

 ```ts
 // src/components.d.ts